What Is a Liquidation?

-Liquidation is in essence the death of a company.
+Liquidation Of A Company is in essence the death of a company.
 A liquidator is appointed to act instead of the Directors to wind up the company’s affairs.
 Can you liquidate your own company?
 The answer is no because a Liquidation has to be undertaken by a Liquidator who is a Licensed Insolvency Practitioner or government official known as the Official Receiver.

-A Creditors Voluntary Liquidation (“CVL”) is one of the ways in which you as a director can liquidate your company.
-You will typically approach an IP to wind up the company’s affairs without any involvement by the court.
+A Creditors Voluntary Liquidation of a company (“CVL”) is one of the ways in which you as a director can liquidate your company.
+You will typically approach an Insolvency Practitioner to wind up the company’s affairs without any involvement by the court.

 A Creditors Voluntary Liquidation is initiated by a shareholders’ resolution.
 It involves the end of the insolvent company and the distribution of the company’s assets to the creditors.
 This procedure enables directors to avoid unsecured limited company debts that are not personally guaranteed.
 That is subject to the provisions associated with Wrongful Trading which is why it is so important to get advice at the earliest opportunity.